wp-plugins/wtg-portal-manager/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==

+= 0.1.0 =
+* Feature Changes
+    * None
+* Technical Information
+    * Database table schema changes including table rename
+* Known Issues
+    * None

 = 0.0.11 =
 * Feature Changes
-    * This update takes us closer to building the scope of a new portal with the submissio of a single form.
+    * This update takes us closer to building the scope of a new portal with the submission of a single form.
     * Can now enter # instead of a page ID to create the page - when making a new portal.
     * Can now create a menu when creating a new portal.
     * Pages are automatically assigned to selected or generated menu.